 8.You Are a Highly Sensitive Person

 Being a highly sensitive person (HSP) does not automatically make someone more sad.
-But because a HSP has an increased level of sensitivity to sensory or emotional experiences, particularly people, places, and situations, this can affect their mood.
+However, highly sensitive people (HSPs) experience heightened sensitivity to sensory or emotional experiences, particularly people, places, and situations, this can affect their mood.

 9.You Are Dealing With Chronic Pain